2022-23 Annual Report (text version)

 QTC is required to make various disclosures in its Annual Report.
 QTC is also required to make various disclosures on the Queensland Government’s Open Data website (https://data.qld.gov.au) in lieu of inclusion in its Annual Report.
 This appendix sets out those mandatory disclosure statements that are not included elsewhere in the report or made available on the Open Data website.

 QTC is committed to providing accessible services to Queensland residents from culturally and linguistically diverse backgrounds.
-QTC did not receive any requests for interpreters and there was no overseas travel in 2021–22.
+QTC did not receive any requests for interpreters.

 Information systems and record keeping